 OA encourages literature translations to help carry our message around the world.
 OA grows in countries where compulsive eaters can read program literature in their own language.

 Service bodies may now apply for financial assistance in translating OA literature.
-Complete the Translation Fund Application and mail, fax, or email (firstname.lastname@example.org) it to the World Service Office.
+In the absence of a registered OA group or service body, a small group of interested members can begin the translation process while working toward registering as a service body.
+Complete the Translation Fund Application and mail, fax, or email (email@example.com) it to the World Service Office.
 Applications are due in the WSO by February 1, August 1, or November 1 of each year.
-Applications will be reviewed and funds allocated at the Board of Trustees meetings in February and August.
+Applications will be reviewed and funds allocated at the Board of Trustees meetings in February, August, and November.

 If your service body is interested in translating OA literature, you need to complete the three-step license procedure.